 $$g_i = \frac{e{w_i}}{e_i} \qquad \forall i = \{R, G, B\}, \tag{14}$$ where \mathbf{e} is the vector defined by the three sRGB values of the light source under consideration.
-Note that the weighting of image pixel values by \mathbf{g} needs to be done in the linearized image.

-Some results of our white balancing algorithm in four different scenarios can be seen in Figure 9.
+Some results of our white balancing algorithm in three different scenarios can be seen in Figure 15.
 We also show a comparison against three widely used white balancing algorithms, described in [Coh11].
 These three algorithms are based on image post-processing, estimating the illuminant from image pixel values and modifying the pixel values of each RGB channel accordingly.
 Some current digital cameras perform white balancing via some calculations at the time of capture [Shi06, II02]; we do not compare against them, however, because the algorithms are typically proprietary information, not disclosed by manufacturers, and they operate at intermediate stages performed in the camera firmware which we do not have access to.

-The fact that our white balancing algorithm does not depend on the spatial distribution of the pixels in the scene yields an overall better performance than the others, which may fail in specific cases, as shown in Figure 9.
-The image may not satisfy the Gray World Assumption (which states that given an image with enough variety of RGB colors, the average values of these three color channels should average out to a common gray value), as is the case in Figure 9, first row; or be illuminated with a skewed SPD that would disrupt the behaviour of the Shades-of-Gray algorithm (Figure 9, fourth row).
-A common example of images in which imagebased white balancing algorithms such as the above will fail is that of images with a clearly dominant color or range of colors.
-Finally, Figure 9, third row, also shows that our algorithm can be applied when there is more than one light source illuminating a scene, yielding compelling results.
+The fact that our white balancing algorithm does not depend on the spatial distribution of the pixels in the scene yields an overall better performance than the others, which may fail in specific cases, as shown in Figure 15.
+The image may not satisfy the Gray World Assumption (which states that given an image with enough variety of RGB colors, the average values of these three color channels should average out to a common gray value), as is the case in Figure 15, first row; or be illuminated with a skewed SPD that would disrupt the behaviour of the Shades-of-Gray algorithm (Figure 15, third row).
+A common example of images in which image-based white balancing algorithms such as the above will fail is that of images with a clearly dominant color or range of colors.
+Finally, Figure 15, second row, also shows that our algorithm can be applied when there is more than one light source illuminating a scene, yielding compelling results.
+Compared to existing approaches, we provide results at least on par with them and consistent over a range of illuminations.
+We have further applied this white balancing to the challenging case presented in Section 6.3 and show in Figure 16 both the scene illuminated by an incandescent source (left) and the white balancing result (right) when employing the emission spectra of the identified incandescent source.
+Even though the scene is very challenging (see examples of spectral signatures in that scene in Figure 14), our method is able to obtain convincing white balancing results.